rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

 weight: 80
 ---

 This document provides prescriptive guidance for hardening a production installation of K3s.
-It outlines the configurations and controls required to address Kubernetes benchmark controls from the Center for Information Security (CIS).
+It outlines the configurations and controls required to address Kubernetes benchmark controls from the Center for Internet Security (CIS).

 K3s has a number of security mitigations applied and turned on by default and will pass a number of the Kubernetes CIS controls without modification.
 There are some notable exceptions to this that require manual intervention to fully comply with the CIS Benchmark:

 1. K3s will not modify the host operating system.
 Any host-level modifications will need to be done manually.
-2. Certain CIS policy controls for PodSecurityPolicies and NetworkPolicies will restrict the functionality of this cluster.
+2. Certain CIS policy controls for `PodSecurityPolicies` and `NetworkPolicies` will restrict the functionality of the cluster.
 You must opt into having K3s configure these by adding the appropriate options (enabling of admission plugins) to your command-line flags or configuration file as well as manually applying appropriate policies.
-Further detail in the sections below.
+Further details are presented in the sections below.

 The first section (1.1) of the CIS Benchmark concerns itself primarily with pod manifest permissions and ownership.
 K3s doesn't utilize these for the core components since everything is packaged into a single binary.